mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 of genes in DNA, and resource allocation.
 Distributed algorithms run in parallel/concurrent environments.

-Apache Spark can be used to implement and run distributed algorithms.

 In implementing distributed algorithms, you have to make sure that your aggregations and reductions are semantically correct (since these are executed partition by partition) regardless of the number of partitions for your data.
 For example, you need to remember that average of an average is not an average.

+**Example of systems running distributed algorithms**:

+* Apache Spark can be used to implement and run distributed algorithms.

+* MapReduce/Hadoop can be used to implement and run distributed algorithms.

 ## Partitioner
 Partitioner  is a program, which distributes the data